kumohakasemk9/file-recovery-toolkit/README.md

 file-recovery-toolkit
 ====
 Ext4 dumpstar diver program for recovering deleted files.
+(Searches in marked-for-unused or marked-for-deleted area)

 filesearcher.c - Added Sep 20 2021
 Finds data pattern in specified file and tells the location in the file, if found.